jacob-t9/fashion_product_classification_through_hyperparameter_tuning/README.md

 ## Data

-The dataset utilized for this project is Fashion MNIST, a popular benchmark dataset in the field of computer vision.
+The dataset utilised for this project is Fashion MNIST, a popular benchmark dataset in the field of computer vision.
 Fashion MNIST consists of grayscale images of fashion items, each belonging to one of ten categories, including items like T-shirts, dresses, and shoes.

 ## Model